SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: Background

 Though the example presented above depicts a typical \reentrancy attack scenario, such attacks can occur in a more convoluted setting, \eg, \textit{cross-function}, \textit{create-based}, and \textit{delegate-based}, as studied in prior work~\cite{sereum}.
 A \textit{cross-function} attack spans across multiple functions.
 For example, a function $f_1$ in the victim contract $\mathcal{A}$ issues an untrusted external call, which transfers the control over to the attacker $\mathcal{B}$.
 In turn, $\mathcal{B}$ reenters $\mathcal{A}$, but through a different function $f_2$.
 A \textit{delegate-based} attack happens when the victim contract $\mathcal{A}$ delegates the control to another contract $\mathcal{C}$, where contract $\mathcal{C}$ issues an untrusted external call.
 In case of a \textit{create-based} attack, the victim contract $\mathcal{A}$ creates a new child contract $\mathcal{C}$, which issues an untrusted external call inside its constructor.

-\textbf{Transaction Order Dependence (\texttt{TOD}).} Every \ethereum{} transaction specifies the upper-limit of the \textit{gas} amount one is willing to spend on that transaction.
+\textbf{Transaction Order Dependence (TOD).} Every \ethereum{} transaction specifies the upper limit of the \textit{gas} amount one is willing to spend on that transaction.
 Miners choose the ones offering the most incentive for their mining work, thereby inevitably making the transactions offering lower \textit{gas} starve for an indefinite amount of time.
-By the time a transaction $T_1$ (scheduled at time $t_1$) is picked up by a miner, the network and the contract states might change due to another transaction $T_2$ (scheduled at time $t_2$) getting executed beforehand, though $t_1 < t_2$ (non-linear execution).
-This is known as Transaction Order Dependence (\texttt{TOD}) \cite{tod-attack}, or \textit{front-running} attack. \Fig{fig:background_tod} features a queuing system where an user can reserve a slot (\Line{3, 4}) by submitting a transaction.
-An attacker can succeed in getting that slot by eavesdropping the gas limit set by the victim transaction, and incentivize the miner by submitting a transaction with a higher gas limit.
+By the time a transaction $T_1$ (scheduled at time $t_1$) is picked up by a miner, the network and the contract states might change due to another transaction $T_2$ (scheduled at time $t_2$) getting executed beforehand, though $t_1 < t_2$.
+This is known as Transaction Order Dependence (TOD) \cite{tod-attack}, or \textit{front-running} attack. \Fig{fig:background_tod} features a queuing system where an user can reserve a slot (\Line{3, 4}) by submitting a transaction.
+An attacker can succeed in getting that slot by eavesdropping on the gas limit set by the victim transaction, and incentivizing the miner by submitting a transaction with a higher gas limit.
+Refer to \Sect{si_bugs} where we connect \reentrancy and TOD bugs to our notion of \si.